 Nordstrom seeks vendor partners who share our commitment to producing quality products through the use of ethical business practices.
-Every company we work with receives a copy of The Nordstrom Partnership: Standards and Business Practice Guidelines, which outlines the requirements we have for our vendor partners around employment practices, workers' rights, environmental standards and work environments.
+Every company we work with receives a copy of our Partnership Guidelines, which outline the requirements we have for our vendor partners around employment practices, workers' rights, environmental standards and work environments.
 In cooperation with these guidelines, we also work hard to ensure that the goods we sell in our stores are made in compliance with applicable laws.
 View our full Nordstrom Partnership Guidelines below.

 STANDARDS FOR OUR BUSINESS SUPPLIERS

-Nordstrom expects all its business Suppliers ("Suppliers" as used in these Partnership Guidelines must include all agents, vendors, manufacturers, factories and subcontractors) to comply with all applicable laws and regulations of the United States and those of the respective country of manufacture or exportation, including, but not limited to, the Fair Labor Standards Act (Department of Labor Monitoring Guide).
+Nordstrom expects all its business suppliers ("suppliers" as used in these Partnership Guidelines must include all agents, vendors, manufacturers, factories and subcontractors) to comply with all applicable laws and regulations of the United States and those of the respective country of manufacture or exportation, including, but not limited to, the Fair Labor Standards Act (Department of Labor Monitoring Guide), International Labor Organization (ILO) Conventions and the United Nations (UN) Guiding Principles on Business and Human Rights.
 All products must be accurately labeled and clearly identified as to their country of origin and content.
 The language to be used for purposes of notice and interpreting the meaning of these guidelines must be English.
-For more information on these other requirements, please visit www.nordstromsupplier.com and http://www.dol.gov/whd/flsa/.
+For more information on these other requirements, please visit www.nordstromsupplier.com.

 CHANGE OF CONTROL